-This Board, in common with others, meets the full cost of removal expenses.
+This Board, in common with others, meets the cost of removal expenses up to the dioceses spend cap.
 More information is obtainable from the Stipends Administrator at Church House Oxford.

-xxvi) Telephone and Utility Bills
+xxvi) Telephone and Utility Bills Telephones

-Telephones

 Whilst the property is occupied, liability falls with the occupier for the payment of telephone bills.
 During a vacancy, the telephone is either disconnected or the account put in the name of a member of the PCC.